-All students enrolling in graduate courses should obtain a copy of the free booklet Enrolment Procedures 1985 available from School Offices and the Admissions Office.
+All students enrolling in graduate courses should obtain copies of the free booklets Enrolment Procedures 1986 and Information for Graduate Students available from School Offices and the Admissions Office.
 This booklet provides detailed information on enrolment procedures and fees, enrolment timetables by Faculty and course, enrolment in miscellaneous subjects, locations and hours of Cashiers, and late enrolments.